christophernhill/HPCG-1/README.md

 problems if the range of indexing goes above 2^31 (roughly 2.1B), or to conserve storage costs if the range of indexing is less than 2^31.

-The  HPCG  software  package requires the availibility on your system of an implementation of the  Message Passing Interface (MPI).
+The  HPCG  software  package requires the availability on your system of an implementation of the  Message Passing Interface (MPI).
 An implementation compliant with MPI version 1.1 is sufficient.